-Certain figures included in this Base Prospectus have been subject to rounding adjustments; accordingly, figures shown for the same item of information presented in different tables may vary slightly, and figures shown as totals in certain tables may not be an arithmetical aggregate of the figures preceding such totals.
+Unless otherwise indicated, all financial information of the Issuer is based on the International Financial Reporting Standards (the "IFRS").
+Certain figures included in this Base Prospectus have been adjusted by rounding.
+Accordingly, figures shown for the same item of information presented at different places may vary slightly, and figures shown as sums of certain values may not be an arithmetic aggregate of the figures preceding such totals.